mangroves

 Small flowers

-several in a cluster on one stalk.
+several on one stalk.

 Calyx usually pale.